- Justin Fuente's buyout is $7.5 million if fired after this season.

-Fuente’s fourth season was better, but he wasn’t hired – and extended in April 2017 – to win eight games, get plastered by a five-win Duke team, and lose a mid-level bowl game as they fell further into college football irrelevance.
-And he definitely wasn’t hired to go 5-6, as they did in 2020, and require a four-hour postseason meeting with Babcock to determine his future.
+Fuente won at least eight games in three of his first four years but wasn’t hired – and extended in April 2017 – to win eight games, get plastered by a five-win Duke team, and lose a mid-level bowl game as they fell further into college football irrelevance.
+And he definitely wasn’t hired to go 5-6, as they did in 2020, and get blown out at home by Pittsburgh in year six.

-“Saw and heard what I wanted to see, and it energized me,” Babcock said in December while announcing Fuente’s return.
+“Saw and heard what I wanted to see, and it energized me,” Hokies’ athletics director White Babcock said in December while announcing Fuente’s return for 2021.
 “I believe in Justin.
 It’s not always the fashionable thing to keep somebody when everybody is yelling, but he’s our guy, and I believe he gives us the best chance to be successful.”

 Babcock claimed the decision wasn’t financially motivated.
 Fuente’s 2017 extension called for a buyout of $10 million if fired after Dec.
 16, 2020.
 The buyout decreases by approximately $2.5 million each Dec.
 16 through 2023, which leads to his final contract year, Dec.
 16, 2023, through Dec.
 15, 2024.